teijuan/teijuan.github.io/menu/tos.md

 - Simple to complex backgrounds

 ## Ways of payment
+- Paypal
 - Stripe
-- Paypal
 - Wise
-- Bank deposit (Only for residents of EU, US and BR)
+- Bank deposit (Only for residents of EU, USA and BR)
 - Ko-Fi

 > Doubts?
 [Contact me!](/contact)